-This suggestion has recently been borne out by the work of Kahale and Leighton in [3].
-They show that the average delay T, for a fixed ρ , is at most some constant greater than \bar{n} , the average distance a packet travels.
-The approximation for T above yields that the difference between T and \bar{n} is linear in n for a fixed ρ .
+the average distance a packet travels.
+The approximation for T above yields that the difference between T and $\bar{n}$ is linear in n for a fixed $\rho$ .
 In this light, the discrepancy between the simulation results and the approximation is to be expected.
 We believe that the approximation may still be useful as a rough estimate, especially when the network size or the arrival rate is small.